AtsushiSakai/PythonRobotics/docs/modules/path_planning/cubic_spline/cubic_spline_main.rst

 2D cubic spline
 ~~~~~~~~~~~~~~~~~~~

-X positions needs to be mono-increasing for 1D cubic spline.
+Data x positions needs to be mono-increasing for 1D cubic spline.

 So, it cannot be used for 2D path planning.

-2D cubic spline uses two 1D cubic splines based on path distance from the start point for each dimension x and y.
+2D cubic spline uses two 1D cubic splines based on path distance from
+the start point for each dimension x and y.

 This can generate a curvature continuous path based on x-y waypoints.